DAYDREAMS INSIDE DAYDREAMS (AN EXCERPT FROM THE COMPLETE TRAIN NARRATIVE)

 Shaking his head in pity for the young

 Recklessly maneuver their self-absorbed Come What May

 Impetuous selves through the Highway of Ruination

-BRENDA BAILEY, NORMAN CAIN, LAUREN LOWE, AND CHANDA RICE
+WITH BRENDA BAILEY, LAUREN LOWE, AND CHANDA RICE

 I learned how to dress up from Paulette’s Barbies.

 My brother learned from the older cool guys.